65klavisone/Desaf-o-M9---Bucket-S3-IAM/README.md

 It is an exercise that consists of creating a bucket within AWS, which also includes the creation of users within a database, whose creation is detailed step by step.

 # Portafolio de Claudio Casanueva
 ¡Hola!
-Soy Claudio, apasionado por la ciberseguridad, phyton, oracle, bases de datos, Analisis de Datos
+Soy Claudio, apasionado por la ciberseguridad, phyton, oracle, bases de datos, Analisis de Datos, Business Intelligence

 ## Habilidades
 - Python, Bash, JavaScript